minidogg/bopl-battle-webhook/README.md

-# bopl-battle-webhook
+# Bopl Battle Webhook
-Webhook thing for bopl battle
+Webhook thing for Bopl Battle

 # How to Host (WIP documentation)
 There are 2 methods to host the webhook.
 You can either use the Node.js version or the Google Sheets version.
 I prefer using the Google Sheets version because it is free hosting that runs 24/7.